 proper R45 (R45N),

-'beginners' could legally ride a big bike, with a lower output
+'beginners' could legally ride a big bike, but with a lower output

 engine.
-For a bit on the ratios, see my
+For a comprehensive article on rear drive ratios, see my

 The R50/5 is not adequate for two-up freeway riding.
 Neither is the R45N and R45.
 In fact, they are marginal for any freeways, without a passenger.
 The R65 is far better than many think, and will carry two-up on the freeways.